kelvinnmuia/alx-higher_level_programming/0x11-python-network_1/README.md

 The project introduced me into `urllib`, which is the URL handling module for python.
 It is used to fetch URLs (Uniform Resource Locators).
 It uses the urlopen function and is able to fetch URLs using a variety of different protocols.
-At the end of the project I created python scripts fetches data from any given URL.
+At the end of the project I created python scripts that fetches data from any given URL.

 ## Tasks :page_with_curl: